 This series by American studies professor Ben Railton explores the connections between America’s past and present.

-2020 was barely a day old when the U.S. became embroiled in a foreign policy crisis of potentially catastrophic proportions.
-In apparent retaliation for the recent assault on the U.S. embassy in Iraq by militia forces, President Trump approved the assassination of two high-ranking Iranian officials at the Baghdad airport; one of those killed, Major General Qassim (or Qasem) Suleimani, was the commander of Iran’s Quds Force and was considered by many analysts to be second only to the nation’s president in seniority.
-Whatever the specific justification for this assassination, it seems certain that it will lead to further escalation in hostilities not only between the U.S. and Iran, but also throughout the Middle East on a number of fronts.
+The year 2020 was barely a day old when the U.S. became embroiled in a foreign policy crisis of potentially catastrophic proportions.
+In apparent retaliation for an assault on the U.S. embassy in Iraq by militia forces, President Trump approved the assassination of two high-ranking Iranian officials at the Baghdad airport, including Major General Qassim (or Qasem) Suleimani, considered second only to the nation’s president in seniority.
+Whatever the specific justification for this assassination, there was an immediate, fiery response by Iran, including violent demonstrations of anger against the U.S. and retaliatory missile strikes on the Ain Al-Assad airbase in Iraq.
+Although the details of those missile strikes made them seem more symbolic than warlike, and the two nations did not further escalate hostilities at that time, there remains the distinct possibility that the assassination and its ongoing fallout will lead to such escalation not only between the U.S. and Iran, but also throughout the Middle East on a number of fronts.

-The contemporary contexts for those conflicts are complicated enough, and will need nuanced analysis and thoughtful debate in the days and months to come.
-But we can’t fully engage with the current U.S. relationship to Iran without likewise remembering and analyzing our clandestine histories with the Iranian government and leaders.
+The contemporary contexts for those conflicts, and for related events such as the scrapped nuclear deal between the two nations, are complicated enough, and have continued to unfold in months since the assassination.
+But we can’t fully engage with the current U.S. relationship to Iran without likewise remembering and analyzing our clandestine histories with the Iranian government and leaders over the past 75 years.
 And those histories echo more broadly 20th century America’s covert foreign policies throughout the Middle East and the world, the legacies of which continue to influence unfolding global stories.

 At the same time as the nationalization of the oil industry, the Iranian Parliament elected a new prime minister, Dr. Mohammad Mossadegh, who supported and amplified that independence from British and Western influences in Iran.
-Grady’s article reflects British and American fears that such independence ultimately meant alliance with the Soviet Union, and later in 1952 the two nations began planning covert action against Mossadegh and his government.
-Known as Operation Ajax, this clandestine policy (in which the CIA only admitted its involvement in 2013) used rogue elements of the Iranian military to engineer an August 1953 coup, an illegal overthrow of the government that ousted Mossadegh (he spent the remaining 14 years of his life in house arrest) and returned Shah Mohammad Reza Pahlavi, an ally of the U.S. and Britain, to power.
+Grady’s article reflects British and American fears that such independence ultimately would lead to an alliance with the Soviet Union.
+In fact, later in 1952, the U.S. and U.K. governments began planning covert action against Mossadegh and his government.
+Known as Operation Ajax, this clandestine policy (in which the CIA only admitted its involvement in 2013) used rogue elements of the Iranian military to engineer an August 1953 coup that ousted Mossadegh (he spent the remaining 14 years of his life in house arrest) and returned Shah Mohammad Reza Pahlavi, a reliable ally of the U.S. and Britain, to power.

 That new regime came into immediate conflict with the U.S. through a series of attempts to seize the American embassy in Tehran.
 On February 14, 1979, just days after Khomeini’s installation, members of the Organization of Iranian People’s Fedai Guerrillas stormed the embassy and took Marine Kenneth Kraus hostage.
-Ambassador William Sullivan negotiated his release and the return of the embassy, but it was targeted twice more before the year was out, first in an unsuccessful September raid and then in the famous November takeover (by revolutionaries belonging to the Muslim Student Followers of the Imam’s Line) during which 52 American diplomats and citizens were taken hostage.
-The subsequent 444-day standoff became both a black mark on President Carter’s administration and the source of overt hostility between the U.S. and the new Iranian regime.
+Ambassador William Sullivan negotiated his release and the return of the embassy, but it was targeted twice more before the year was out, first in an unsuccessful September raid and then in the famous November takeover (by revolutionaries belonging to the Muslim Student Followers of the Imam’s Line), during which 52 American diplomats and citizens were taken hostage.
+The subsequent 444-day standoff would become an ineradicable black mark on President Carter’s administration and the source of lasting hostility between the U.S. and the new Iranian regime.